Chang An-lo: Organized crime career

-Political career
+Political activity

 Upon his return to Taiwan, Chang opened a campaign headquarters affiliated with the "Chinese Unification Promotion Party" in downtown Tainan in order to prepare for elections in 2016.

 Following a police raid of one of the party's headquarters in November 2013, police stated their concerns about the political party's links to organized crime to the press.
 Police alleged that the political party was being used as a front for membership in the Bamboo Union gang in New Taipei City; police also allege that illegal firearms had been trafficked and used in racketeering and turf war by the Yeh Shih branch (named after historical figure Ye Shi).

 In 2013, his party claims that it has a membership of 20,000 persons, and 75 branch-offices (or headquarters).

+A supporter of the Ryukyu independence movement, in 2015, Chang went on a sightseeing trip to Okinawa and was received by the Kyokuryū-kai.
+Chang said that "the relationship between the Ryukyu and China is historically intertwined, and it is my duty as a Chinese to make Ryukyu free from Japan".

-In one notable protest in February 2019, Chang tripped and stumbled into his own prop coffin that he had brought to symbolise Taiwanese fatalities that would result from resistance to invasion from the PRC.
+In one notable protest against Su Tseng-chang in February 2019, Chang brought a prop coffin symbolizing Taiwanese fatalities that would result from resistance to invasion from the PRC.
+Chang later tripped and stumbled into the coffin.
 In August 2019, Chang was arrested by Taiwanese police and prosecutors charged him and five party workers with taking illicit political donations, embezzlement, and tax evasion.